cbourke/ComputerScienceI/honors/hacks/hack7.0/readme.md

 Correctness:

--   8 points on the array part, 2 for the first test suite, 6 for the second
+-   10 points for the list utilities, 6 for the image utilities

--   8 points for the image part, 2 points for each test suite all proportional

 # Exercises